-In this post we present our suggestion for spending one week in Sicily.
-We would definitely rent a car: it was ridiculously cheap in pre season, roads are in great condition and you can see so much and be flexible.
+In this post, we present our suggestion for spending one week in Sicily.
+We would definitely rent a car: it was ridiculously cheap in the preseason, roads are in great condition and you can see so much and be flexible.
 More details on our roadtrip here!
 If you prefer just viewing photos, click here!

 What we couldn’t see this time: The southeastern part between Catanía and Ragusa.
 Next time!